 - Non-responsive sites or limited options by device

 - Unclear return policies

-Remember that conversion rate optimization (CRO) is part of SEO
+Remember that CRO is part of SEO

 Because of the high competition that surrounds many e-commerce brands, your site’s ease of use can really be a make-or-break factor in its success.